MyParcelCOM/docs/content/api/retrieve-shipment-statuses.md

 {{% notice info %}}
 After initial shipment creation and shipment updates through PATCH requests, the shipment will get the status `shipment-processing`.
-This indicates that the shipment is undergoing internal processes like processing any [hooks](/api/using-hooks) the user might have set up.
+This indicates that the shipment is undergoing internal processes, for example any [hooks](/api/using-hooks) the user might have set up.
 The status will automatically update to `shipment-concept` when the internal processes are finished.
 {{% /notice %}}